Abu Bakr: Expedition of Abu Bakr As-Siddiq

 Abu Bakr led one military expedition, the Expedition of Abu Bakr As-Siddiq, which took place in Najd, in July 628 (third month 7AH in the Islamic calendar).
-Abu Bakr led a large company in Nejd on the order of Muhammad.
+Abu Bakr led a company in Nejd on the order of Muhammad.
 Many were killed and taken prisoner.
 The Sunni Hadith collection Sunan Abu Dawud mentions the event.

 Expedition of Usama bin Zayd

 In 632, during the final weeks of his life, Muhammad ordered an expedition into Syria to avenge the defeat of the Muslims in the Battle of Mu'tah some years previously.
 Leading the campaign was Usama ibn Zayd, whose father, Muhammad's erstwhile adopted son Zayd ibn Harithah, had been killed in the earlier conflict.
-No more than twenty years old, inexperienced and untested, Usama's appointment was controversial, becoming especially problematic when veterans such as Abu Bakr, Abu Ubaidah ibn al-Jarrah and Sa'd ibn Abi Waqqas were placed under his command.
+No more than twenty years old, inexperienced and untested, Usama's appointment was controversial, becoming especially problematic when veterans such as Abu Bakr, Abu Ubayda ibn al-Jarrah, and Sa'd ibn Abi Waqqas were placed under his command.
 Nevertheless, the expedition was dispatched, though soon after setting off, news was received of Muhammad's death, forcing the army to return to Medina.
 The campaign was not reengaged until after Abu Bakr's ascension to the caliphate, at which point he chose to reaffirm Usama's command, which ultimately led to its success.